Quick answer

 Individual Artist License

-Every person performing tattoos in South Dakota must hold a valid body art practitioner license.
-The application goes through the SD Department of Health.
-You’ll need to show proof of bloodborne pathogen training from an approved provider.
-This training covers HIV, hepatitis B and C, and proper sterilization procedures.
+Most cities that license body art require each person performing tattoos to hold a municipal practitioner license.
+The application goes through your city, not the state.
+Expect to show proof of bloodborne pathogen training from an approved provider — training that covers HIV, hepatitis B and C, and proper sterilization procedures.

-You also need to demonstrate knowledge of proper sanitation and cross-contamination prevention.
-Some artists complete additional certifications through organizations like the Alliance of Professional Tattooists, though the state doesn’t mandate membership.
+You’ll also need to demonstrate knowledge of proper sanitation and cross-contamination prevention.
+Some artists complete additional certifications through organizations like the Alliance of Professional Tattooists, though no one mandates membership.
 First aid and CPR certification, while not always legally required, is strongly recommended and expected by most shop owners.

 Establishment License

-Your studio needs its own license, separate from your personal one.
-The state inspects your facility before granting this license.
+Your studio needs its own license too, separate from your personal one, issued by your city.
+Before it’s granted, the South Dakota Department of Health inspects your facility against its state sanitation standards.
 Inspectors check for proper sterilization equipment (autoclave), handwashing stations, sharps disposal containers, and clean workstations.

 Your studio layout matters too.
 The tattooing area must be separated from waiting areas.
 Floors and surfaces need to be non-porous and easy to sanitize.
 You’ll need a dedicated area for cleaning and sterilizing equipment that’s separate from where clients sit.